yi-editor/yi-editor.github.com/yi-documentation/pages/installing.md

 ~~~

 From cabal-install 1.20, Yi can be launched in an environment using the
-sandbox's package DB using `cabal exec ./dist/build/yi/yi`.
+sandbox's package DB using `cabal exec yi`.
 It may be useful
 to create an alias or small script for this, along the lines of:

 ~~~ bash